-$$\{Y_k(s); \forall k, s \ge t\} \perp D_t | X_t, S > t - 1, \overline{Y}{t-1}(0) = 0.$$
+$$\{Y_k(s); \forall k, s \ge t\} \perp D_t | X_t, S > t - 1, \overline{Y}{t-1}(0) = 0.$$ (2)

-This assumption relies on information about participants, which is captured by the vector of covariates $X_t$ , being sufficiently rich that controlling for this information renders the treatment assignment as good as had it been random.
+This assumption relies on information about participants, which is captured by the vector of covariates X_t , being sufficiently rich that controlling for this information renders the treatment assignment as good as had it been random.

 This assumption is likely violated if selection into treatment is mostly driven by the individual motivations and heterogeneity that are correlated with the potential outcomes.
 In line with multiple earlier policy reports, we argue that in the Slovak ALMP context, selection into treatment is substantially driven by the availability of ALMP funding at the particular time and in the corresponding region of the potential participant (Svabova et al. 2022; Hidas et al. 2016; Štefánik et al. 2014a).
 In the context of scarce resources and poorly managed access to ALMP programmes, JSs' individual characteristics become relatively less relevant compared to the time and space of their appearance in the registry of JSs.
+Attempting to capture this variability, we put substantial effort into generating variables capturing important aspects of the implementation context at the level of regional COLSAF offices and individual labour market histories, where individual skills and motivations could be partially manifested.
+Despite our efforts, we acknowledge that the causal interpretation of our results crucially rests upon the validity of the sequential unconfoundedness assumption.

-We control for a rich set of individual characteristics, including labour market history, complemented by regional-level indicators (a complete list of the covariates can be found in Table A1 of the empirical appendix).
+We control for a rich set of individual characteristics, including labour market history, complemented by regional-level indicators (a complete list of the covariates can be found in Table A1 of the empirical appendix11).
 The regional-level indicators used in our model were specifically designed to capture the moment of selection into treatment.
 For example, Roma ethnicity might play an important role in the moment of selection into one of the programmes.
 Members of this ethnic group, especially those who live in segregated settlements, face discrimination in access to public services (Mikula and Montag 2022).
-Considering the importance of ethnicity in selection into one of the programmes, we use not only individual-level information on ethnicity but also high-granularity regional information on the presence of a segregated Roma community in the particular village Additionally, JSs from segregated Roma communities more often leave school early and enter the labour market or unemployment at an earlier age.
+Considering the importance of ethnicity in selection into one of the programmes, we use not only individuallevel information on ethnicity but also high-granularity regional information on the presence of a segregated Roma community in the particular village.12 Additionally, JSs from segregated Roma communities more often leave school early and enter the labour market or unemployment at an earlier age.
 As a result, they already have an extensive labour market history at a young age.
 We exploit this information through a list of variables that covers unemployment history and employment and income history up to three years before the start of the unemployment period.